smucf/smucf/theme/README.md

 ## How to use

+Create a page called `Home`.
+It should also have the page url `home`.

 Under the header `Events`, up to a maximum of 6 pages with the tag `event` are displayed in cards.